 The Dr. Eddie Warrior Correctional Center (EWCC) is located on the original site of the Indian Mission School Haloche Industrial Institute in Taft.
 In 1909, the site became the Deaf, Blind and Orphan Institute, serving children under a variety of other names.
-In 1986, the Oklahoma Department of Corrections took possession of the site and opened it as a prison in 1989.
+In 1986, ODOC took possession of the site and opened it as a prison in 1989.

-Today, the minimum-security facility for women is named after Dr. Eddie Walter Warrior, who was business manager of the DB&O Institute, superintendent of Muskogee County Schools, and a principal/superintendent of the Taft school system.
-The prison is home to more than 900 inmates.
+The minimum-security facility for women is named after Dr. Eddie Walter Warrior, who was business manager of the DB&O Institute, superintendent of Muskogee County Schools, and a principal/superintendent of the Taft school system.
+Today, EWCC is home to more than 900 inmates.

 Many inmates lack education, a key component in avoiding re-incarceration.
 EWCC offers literacy courses as well as Pre-High School Equivalency and High School Equivalency diplomas.